 So, what makes the digital nomad lifestyle so compelling?

-In simple terms, it’s all about the freedom.
+In simple terms, it’s all about freedom.

-To “go to work” you don’t need a lengthy commute as a digital nomad.
+To “go to work” you don’t need a long commute as a digital nomad.
 All you need to do is turn your computer on and log into your unified communications platform, or whatever other tools you need.
 Your desk is your Wi-Fi and your office is the entire world.

 As a result, digital nomads have the unique opportunity to explore the furthest reaches of the planet, without having to worry about living in absolute poverty.
 As a digital nomad, you can: